Principal Janice Gladstone at Linden's Annual Music Night, 2019.

 Principal Janice Gladstone.

 Janice earned her bachelor’s and master’s degree in mechanical engineering from University of Waterloo and spent three years doing research in biomedical engineering at University of Toronto before pursuing her B.Ed from the Ontario Institute for Studies in Education (OISE).
 Before coming to Linden, Janice served as vice-principal at Harbord Collegiate for seven years.
 Her previous experience includes being vice-principal at the Scarborough Centre for Alternative Studies, head of science and math in the Toronto District School Board (TDSB) specializing in senior physics, and teaching science and math in the York Region District School Board.

-A lifelong scientist and educator, Janice is widely recognized as a progressive leader within the TDSB.
+A lifelong scientist and educator, Janice was widely recognized as a progressive leader within the TDSB.
 In an effort to increase graduation rates in her diverse student population, Janice initiated a highly successful differentiated instruction program to mentor teachers and boost student success.
 She also spearheaded anti-bullying initiatives and new equity-focused practices to challenge gender and sexual norms.
-As a result, Janice’s inspiring work recently earned her an anti-homophobia award from OISE.
+As a result, Janice’s inspiring work earned her an anti-homophobia award from OISE.